 Price comparison engines exist for hotels and people are becoming increasingly good at using these to buy the best value items when they go to buy.
 But its relatively new that the timing of the purchase is being assessed sp that you time your purchase more accurately.
 On a similar basis, understanding the early indications of product changes, price falls, car depreciation rates etc help inform the decision.
 Equally, the same analysis helps retailers such as used car dealers, appreciate the stock they should buy and the price they should pay.

-By collecting lists of all the Tesla cars for sale in the UK on leading used car sites and from Tesla themselves, we are able to see the approximate volume of sales, by model, at an approx price, and how those prices are changing over time.
+By collecting lists of all the cars for sale from Tesla across the world, and in the UK from leading used car sites, we are able to see the approximate volume of sales, by model, at an approx price, and how those prices are changing over time, we capture details of approx 1 in 6 of all cars they sell.
+We are able to model how well Tesla are crossing the chasm of growth.

 We share a summary of this information to the public free of charge, this provides a one stop shop for the used car market and a premium search facility where features can be selected to find the cars you desire.
 We also process the information and provide corporate services to retailers to assist them in pricing and market intelligence.